njustesen/papers/reinforcement-learning.md

 We point out that a competitive multi-agent environment trained with self-play can produce behaviors that are far more complex than the environment itself.
 We also point out that such environments come with a natural curriculum, because for any skill level, an environment full of agents of this level will have the right level of difficulty.

+### Deep Reinforcement Learning from Self-Play in Imperfect-Information Games
+Heinrich et al. (2016)

+We introduce the first scalable end-to-end approach to learning approximate Nash equilibria without prior domain knowledge.
+Our method combines fictitious self-play with deep reinforcement learning.

 ## Exploration

-### Deep Reinforcement Learning from Human Preferences
-Christiano et al. (2017)

-We explore goals defined in terms of (non-expert) human preferences between pairs of trajectory segments.
-We show that this approach can effectively solve complex RL tasks without access to the reward function.

 ### First return then explore
 Ecoffet et al. (2020)